What Makes Muscles Grow?

 In response, the injured cells release inflammatory molecules called cytokines that activate the immune system to repair the injury.

 This is when the muscle-building magic happens: the greater the damage to the muscle tissue, the more your body will need to repair itself.
+This is how muscles grow.
 The resulting cycle of damage and repair eventually make muscles bigger and stronger, as they adapt to progressively greater demands.

 Since our bodies have already adapted to most everyday activities, those generally don’t produce enough stress to stimulate new muscle growth.
 So, to build new muscle, a process called hypertrophy, our cells need to be exposed to higher workloads than they are used to.